Larouex/IoTC-OPCUA-Server-Basic/README.md

 ### Startup
 Let's look at the startup options...

-* <b>-h or --help</b> - Print out this Help Information
+*-h or --help - Print out this Help Information
-* <b>-v or --verbose</b> -  Debug Mode with lots of Data will be Output to Assist with Debugging
-* <b>-w or --whatif</b> - Combine with Verbose it will Output the Configuration sans starting the Server
+*-v or --verbose -  Debug Mode with lots of Data will be Output to Assist with Debugging *-w or --whatif - Combine with Verbose it will Output the Configuration sans starting the Server